omardelarosa/pitchfork-npm/Readme.md

 ### Review

 The {Review} constructor encapsulates methods and data relating to the Pitchfork review.
+The {Review} extends {EventEmitter} and fires a 'ready' event when the review has been fetched and parsed.

 ``.attributes``